-Except where noted in this Administrative Plan, the COPHD's tenant selection procedures for its tenant- based programs apply for units assisted under the PBV Program.
+Currently, and except where stated below in this Administrative Plan regarding owner maintenance of the waiting lists for specific owners or projects, the COPHD's tenant selection procedures for its tenant- based programs apply for units assisted under the PBV Program.
 Except for units which are occupied by eligible tenants upon the commencement of the project based contract term, when a vacancy exists at a PBV site, the COPHD will notify the next families on the COPHD Project Based Voucher Waiting List for the property.

 The Project Based Voucher waiting lists are site based waiting lists.
 COPHD's letter to the applicants will also state that if the applicant is interested in residing in the vacant PBV unit, that the applicant will not lose his/her place on the COPHD's HCV waiting list (if applicable and the applicant is currently on both waiting lists).
 An applicant who rejects an offer of a project-based unit or who is rejected by the owner of the housing unit will remain in the same position on the tenant-based assistance list (if currently on the tenant based waiting list), as if the offer had not been made.
-If a dwelling unit to which assistance is to be attached under the project-based voucher program is occupied, COPHD must determine whether the unit's occupants are eligible for assistance.
+If a dwelling unit to which assistance is to be attached under the project-based voucher program is occupied at the time the project-based contract goes into effect, COPHD must determine whether the unit's occupants are eligible for assistance.
 If a unit is occupied by an eligible family and the unit is selected by COPHD, the family must be placed in an appropriately size project-based assisted unit in the project without requiring the family to be placed on the COPHD's waiting list.

 Applicants must meet all of COPHD's applicable eligibility requirements.
 COPHD will refer qualified applicants to the owner for all vacancies.
-In the event that there are an insufficient number of eligible persons on the PBV site based waiting list, or if f the COPHD referrals do not provide the owner with a suitable tenant for the unit within 30 days, the COPHD can place applicants referred by the owner on the waiting list for that particular site.
-Eligibility criteria for selection in the Project-based voucher program will be consistent with the COPHD's tenantbased and project-based assistance programs.
+In the event that there are an insufficient number of eligible persons on the PBV site based waiting list, or if-the COPHD referrals do not provide the owner with a suitable tenant for the unit within 30 days, the COPHD can place applicants referred by the owner on the waiting list for that particular site.
+Eligibility criteria for selection in the Project-based voucher program will be consistent with the COPHD's tenant-based and project-based assistance programs.

 The owner chooses a tenant for occupancy from the qualified applicants referred by COPHD based on their written tenant selection policy.
-The COPHD must approve the owner's tenant selection procedures.
 When a family is approved by the owner, they will execute a lease with the owner.